Hannah Dawn Henderson at the Rijksacademie Open Studios

-Working Group member Hannah Dawn Henderson, artist in residence at the Rijksacademie, exhibited Blueprints, constructing the membrane of a temporary dwelling& an installation departing from working in Collecting Otherwise, in May.
-Henderson parallels architectural and archival practices that conceive and reinforce cultural propositions: value paradigms, social norms, and the narratives by which we codify our understanding of collective identity and social imagination.
-This is her artist's statement.
+In May 2022, Working Group member Hannah Dawn Henderson, artist in residence at the Rijksacademie, exhibited the installation Blueprints.
+This piece built on her work with Collecting Otherwise.
+In it, she drew parallels between architectural and archival practices that reinforce cultural values and social norms.
+This is her artist’s statement.

 23 May 2022

-Both architectural and archival practices alike conceive and reinforce cultural propositions: value paradigms, societal norms, and the narratives by which we codify our understanding of collective identity and social imagination.
-In kind, in the context of Western tradition, both practices are typically occupied with durability -- aspiring to not only preserve their sheltered contents or inhabitants for as long as possible, but to also protect the fixity and longevity of their own infrastructure.
-The relation between infrastructure and inhabitant becomes all the more apparent when reflecting on the underlying operations of inclusion/exclusion exercised by archives and architectural visions -- the matter of who and what is hosted, and who and what isn't.
+Both architectural and archival practices create and reinforce cultural propositions: value paradigms, social norms and the narratives through which we codify our understanding of collective identity and social imagination.
+In the context of the Western tradition, both practices are typically concerned with permanence – seeking not only to preserve their protected contents or inhabitants for as long as possible, but also to protect their own infrastructure.
+The relationship between infrastructure and inhabitant becomes even more apparent when we consider the operations of inclusion and exclusion that underlie archives and architecture – the question of who and what is housed, and who and what isn’t.

-An architectural schematic -- commonly known as a 'blueprint', referring to the cyanotype technique that was formerly used to reproduce such drawings -- can be understood as a score for entering and walking through an imagined site, a psycho-sociological terrain.
-Drawing on the fact that blueprints are -- as much ironically as lyrically -- prone to fading and are therefore an impermanent medium, Blueprints, constructing the membrane of a temporary dwelling& proposes a reimagining of what constitutes an archival site -- materialising an ad-hoc architecture that sees story-telling interwoven with hermeneutics, diasporic sensibilities, opacities, and desiccated residuals of rituals.
+An architectural plan – commonly known as a ‘blueprint’, referring to the technique once used to reproduce such drawings – can be understood as a score for entering and walking through an imagined place, a psycho-sociological terrain.
+Drawing on the fact that blueprints – ironically and lyrically – tend to fade and are therefore an impermanent medium, the installation Blueprints, constructing the membrane of a temporary dwelling proposes a reimagining of what constitutes an archival site.
+The result is an ad-hoc architecture in which storytelling is interwoven with hermeneutics, diasporic sensibilities, opacities and the desiccated remains of rituals.

-Visual materials sourced from archival collection of Het Nieuwe Instituut, formerly the National Institute of Architecture, are haptically collaged alongside and amongst images, words and forms deriving from the Henderson's own idiosyncratic archive.
-This subjective collection recounts fleeting, collapsible enclosures and structures: one's anatomy, the memory of a family home damaged by a hurricane, and a ritually-constructed hut (a sukkah).
+Visual material from the archival collection of the Nieuwe Instituut, formerly the Netherlands Architecture Institute, is haptically collaged alongside and between images, words and drawn from the artist's own idiosyncratic archive.
+This subjective collection tells of ephemeral, collapsible enclosures and structures: one’s own anatomy, the memory of a family home damaged by a hurricane, and a ritually constructed hut (a sukkah).

-Through its narrative layering, the installation meditates on the thresholds of what can and cannot be documented, tensions between the effort to preserve and the inevitability of perishing (the loss of an image/imagination), and archival principles towards hosting bodies -- whether they be bodies traversing archival spaces or, alternatively, depicted bodies who have become housebound within an institutionalised collection.
+Through its narrative layering, the installation meditates on the thresholds of what can and cannot be documented, on the tensions between the effort to preserve and the inevitability of perishing (the loss of an image or imagination), and on the archival principles of housing bodies – be they bodies traversing archival spaces or, alternatively, represented bodies housed within an institutionalised collection.

 Hannah Dawn Henderson, "Blueprints, constructing the membrane of a temporary dwelling…", Installation with cyanotype prints and slide projectors, 2022